Spanish frigate Gerona: 1868–1882

 After the conclusion of the Chincha Islands War, Gerona began a tour of duty with the Mediterranean Squadron under the overall command of Contralmiramte (Counter Admiral) Juan Bautista Antequera y Bobadilla.
 In September 1868, the Glorious Revolution against the rule of Queen Isabella II broke out in Spain and Antequera received orders to take his squadron from Cartagena to Cádiz to support Teniente general (Lieutenant General) Antonio Caballero y Fernández de Rodas, whose forces were fighting against the rebels.
 The revolution quickly resulted in the deposition of Isabella II and the formation of a provisional government.

 The Mediterranean Squadron anchored off Málaga on 1 January 1869 to quell a revolt that broke out there.
 After the uprising was put down, it returned to Cartagena.
 It got back underway on 30 January 1869 and proceeded to Santa Pola, where it remained for about three months while politicians discussed a new constitution.
 In 1870, Gerona underwent changes to her armament which left her with thirty-two 200 mm smoothbore guns and fourteen 160 mm rifled guns, eight of which were on her quarterdeck and six on her forecastle.

 Meanwhile, the Ten Years' War broke out in the Captaincy General of Cuba in 1868, pitting Spanish forces against insurgents of the Cuban Liberation Army.
 Gerona deployed to Cuba and, based at Havana, participated in several operations.
 In 1870, she took part in an amphibious landing at the Bay of Pigs and the Zapata Swamp.
-She was the flagship of Contralmiramte (Counter Admiral) Manuel de la Rigada when the Austro-Hungarian Navy screw corvette arrived at Havana in April 1873 during a training cruise and exchanged gun salutes with Helgoland.
+She was the flagship of Contralmiramte (Counter Admiral) Manuel de la Rigada when the Austro-Hungarian Navy screw corvette arrived at Havana in April 1873 during a training cruise and she exchanged gun salutes with Helgoland.
 She returned to Cartagena in 1877.